Back to Basics (campaign)

-Back to Basics was a political campaign announced by British Prime Minister John Major at the Conservative Party conference of 1993 in Blackpool.

-Though it was intended as a nostalgic appeal to traditional values such as "neighbourliness, decency, courtesy", the campaign was widely interpreted in the media as a campaign for socially conservative causes such as the traditional family.
-It became the subject of ridicule when a succession of Conservative politicians were caught up in scandals.

-The previous year of Major's premiership had been beset by infighting within the Conservative party on the issue of Europe, including rebellions in several Parliamentary votes on the Maastricht Treaty.
-He was also dealing with the fallout from the Black Wednesday economic debacle of September 1992.
+Back to Basics was a political campaign announced by Prime Minister of the United Kingdom John Major at the 1993 Conservative Party Conference in Blackpool, England.
+Pitched as a nostalgic appeal to "old values" such as "neighbourliness, decency, courtesy", it was widely interpreted in the media as a campaign for socially conservative causes such as support for the nuclear family.
+The campaign became the subject of ridicule when a succession of Conservative Party politicians were caught up in scandals.
+The previous year of Major's premiership had been beset by infighting within the Conservative Party on the issue of European integration, including rebellions in several Parliamentary votes on the Maastricht Treaty, and the government was also dealing with the fallout from the Black Wednesday economic crisis of September 1992.

 John Major's speech

-Major's speech, delivered on 8 October 1993, began by noting the disagreements over Europe:
+Major's speech, delivered at the Conservative Party Conference on 8 October 1993, began by noting the divided state of the party:

 Disunity leads to opposition.
 Not just opposition in Westminster, but in the European Parliament and in town halls and county halls up and down this country ... [a]nd if agreement is impossible, and sometimes on great issues it is difficult, if not impossible, then I believe I have the right, as leader of this party, to hear of that disagreement in private and not on television, in interviews, outside the House of Commons.

 Major then changed the subject to "a world that sometimes seems to be changing too fast for comfort".
-He attacked many of the changes in Britain since the Second World War, singling out developments in housing, education, and criminal justice.
+He attacked many of the changes in British society since the Second World War, singling out developments in housing, education, and criminal justice.
 He then continued:

 The old values – neighbourliness, decency, courtesy – they're still alive, they're still the best of Britain.
 They haven't changed, and yet somehow people feel embarrassed by them.
 Madam President, we shouldn't be.
 It is time to return to those old core values, time to get back to basics, to self-discipline and respect for the law, to consideration for others, to accepting a responsibility for yourself and your family and not shuffling off on other people and the state.

-Major mentioned the phrase once again near the conclusion of his speech:
+Major mentioned the "basics" again near the conclusion of his speech:

 The message from this conference is clear and simple: we must go back to basics.
 We want our children to be taught the best, our public services to give the best, our British industry to be the best and the Conservative Party will lead the country back to those basics right across the board.
 Sound money, free trade, traditional teaching, respect for the family and respect for the law.
 And above all, we will lead a new campaign to defeat the cancer that is crime.